Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Introduction

-To our best knowledge, there has no research focusing on deterministically choosing the samples to label in the field of SSL.
-Intuitively, if one can select most representative or most divergent samples from the samples and label them, then it can be expected to achieve a higher accuracy and better stableness of the accuracy over random labeling strategy.
+There have been quite a few research works on selecting data in machine learning (e.g., \cite{zhu2003combining}, \cite{zhang2006new}, \cite{Benabdeslem2022sCOs}), most of which fall into the paradigm of active learning \cite{aggarwal2014active} and follow a progressive principle in classification.
+To our best knowledge, there has no research that deterministically choosing the samples to label with one shot in the field of SSL.
+Inspired by topological meaning of a leading tree path \cite{xu2021lapoleaf}, we consider select most representative samples in a path that can approximately represent the underlying manifold of input data.
+Then it can be expected to achieve a stably superior accuracy over random labeling strategy and higher efficiency over active learning.

-Apart from deterministic labeling, we apply a kernelized large margin component analysis (KLMCA) \cite{torresani2006large} method to learn a non-linear projection of the data to achieve a higher classification accuracy.
+After the deterministic labeling, a kernelized large margin component analysis (KLMCA) \cite{torresani2006large} method is applied to non-linearly project the data noto a lower dimensional intrinsic manifold.
 The advantage of learning a supervised dimension reduction to improve the classification has been recognized for a long time \cite{geng2005supervised} \cite{weinberger2009distance}.
-Recently, contrastive learning has attracted wide interest from deep learning society \cite{ pmlr-wang20k } \cite{lopez2022supervised}, which shares the same idea with large margin learning.
+Recently, contrastive learning has attracted wide interest from deep learning society \cite{pmlr-wang20k} \cite{lopez2022supervised}, which shares the same idea with large margin learning.
 When compared to the exist supervised contrastive learning approaches, our method needs only a few selected labeled data to training and therefore more efficient and economical.
 If the data have many classes (for example, more than ten classes) or the inner clusters with a class are too many, then learning a global metric may not be adequate to describe the full distribution.
 In this case, we adapt a multiple local metric learning policy inspired by \cite{dong2020learning}.

 We presented in this paper a semi-supervised learning method with \underline{De}terministic \underline{La}beling and \underline{L}arge m\underline{A}rgin projection that is termed as DeLaLA.
 The proposed model leverages a structure named as optimal leading forest OLF \cite{xu2018local}, which we have developed for multi-granular clustering subjected to the principle of justifiable granulation \cite{Pedrycz2013Building}.